Cooking Gorgeous

 Labelled picture of ingredients for the meat sauce.

-• Stock - The best choice is to use Homemade Beef Stock or Chicken Stock (Bone Broth).
-However, you can also use good quality shop-bought beef stock or stock cubes.
+• Stock - The best choice is to use Homemade Beef Stock or Chicken Bone Broth.
+However, you can also use good-quality shop-bought beef stock or stock cubes.

 Ingredients for the Béchamel Sauce